 I know this is three questions - but they are all closely related and typically asked together.

 Yes, taking a standardized test (the LSAT or GRE) remains required for all applicants to Seton Hall Law, regardless of educational credentials, age, or work experience.

 The LSAT continues to be the dominant test for law school applicants around the country.
-Regardless of which option you choose, many students will self-study for the LSAT, or there are a lot of commercial preparation programs in the market.
-If you’re going that route the only advice I would give you is to select one that uses real LSAT questions as opposed to 'questions based on the LSAT.'
-However, before looking at commercial vendors or self-study, Khan Academy is partnering with the Law School Admissions Council (the folks who make the LSAT) to provide free interactive LSAT prep and Khan Academy also has assistance with preparing for the quantitative section of the GRE.
+Regardless of which option you choose, many students will self-study, or there are a lot of commercial preparation programs in the market.
+If you’re going that route the only advice I would give you is to select one that uses real LSAT or GRE questions as opposed to 'questions based on the test.'
+Before looking at commercial vendors or self-study, Khan Academy has partnered with Law School Admissions Council (the folks who make the LSAT) to provide free interactive LSAT prep and Khan Academy also has assistance with preparing for the quantitative section of the GRE.

 Is this program ABA Accredited?
 Can I sit for the Bar?

 Yes, and yes.
 Our Weekend JD is designed so you are eligible to sit for the bar in any jurisdiction of the United States, including New York and New Jersey.